Volunteer Training Devotion: Learning From a Little One

 The Student Becomes the Teacher

 Say: One thing that always seems to surprise us as teachers is how much we can learn from our students.
-Sometimes kids have profound insight into God’s Word that we miss if we’re not paying attention.
+Often, kids have profound insight into God’s Word that we miss if we’re not paying attention.
+Just listen to this story:

 A church in southern Arizona sent its fifth and sixth grade students on a missions trip to Mexico.
-Thirty kids and six adults spent the day at an orphanage washing lice out of the children’s hair, making dinner with flies buzzing everywhere, and continually smelling the raw sewage backed up in the buildings that housed 120 children from birth to 17.
+Thirty kids and six adults spent the day at an orphanage washing lice out of the children’s hair, making dinner with flies buzzing everywhere, and continually smelling the raw sewage backed up in the buildings that housed 120 children from birth to 17 years old.

 Later, the leaders asked the kids to tell why they thought God had allowed the people in the orphanage to be so poor.